mieubrisse/personal-writing/building-your-exobrain/post.md

 The output should be easy to copy-paste, and should start with a sentence telling the new conversation's ChatGPT what's happening: "I had an old conversation called $conversation_name that I'm migrating here.
 Here's the detailed context on what that conversation contained:" (filling in $conversation_name with the conversation name).
 ```

-Copy the results into a new conversation, remembering to review before you
+Copy the results, remembering to review and boost signal:noise before you paste into a new conversation.

 > ℹ️ **Exobrain Early Days**
 >